mtenenholtz/cpai/docs/README.md

-# AICP Documentation
+# CPAI Documentation

-Welcome to AICP — a CLI and TUI for scanning repositories, inspecting token usage, and composing copyable bundles for LLM workflows.
+Welcome to CPAI — a CLI and TUI for scanning repositories, inspecting token usage, and composing copyable bundles for LLM workflows.

 This documentation covers: